This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

 For example, a high-mileage campervan might seem expensive at first glance, but if it has had a new engine fit recently it could be worth the price.

-Other ways to save money on a campervan
+How can I save money on a campervan?

 As well as opting to buy a second-hand model, there are a few other ways to save money on buying a campervan.
 These include: